 When individuals consent to be part of clinical trials, under GDPR, they must give specific and detailed consent to their data being collected, processed, stored and used in those clinical trials.

-They must sign informed consent clearly stating how the data is being collected, what data is being collected and how it will be used.
+They must give informed consent, meaning that it is clearly stated by the company how the data is being collected, what data is being collected and how it will be used.
 They have the right to have their data removed from the trials and they have a right to know how the clinical trials affect the portability of this data.